Lawrence Ho: Boards and committees

 The current chairman of Melco International, Ho is also on the boards of various companies such as Studio City International Holdings.
 He is chairman of Maple Peak Investments in Canada and was previously the chairman of Summit Ascent Holdings.

 He is a member of the National Committee of the Chinese People's Political Consultative Conference.
-He is also vice-chairman of the All-China Federation of Industry and Commerce.
+He is also a member of the advisory committee of the All-China Federation of Industry and Commerce.
 He is an honorary lifetime member of the Chinese General Chamber of Commerce of Hong Kong, and he has also been a member of the All-China Youth Federation and the Macau Basic Law Promotion Association.

 He has been chairman of the Chamber of Hong Kong Listed Companies and the Macau International Volunteers Association.
 A director executive of the Macao Chamber of Commerce, he is also on the boards of The Community Chest of Hong Kong and the Canadian Chamber of Commerce in Hong Kong.
 He is honorary president of Association of Property Agents and Real Estate Developers of Macau.
 Ho is also an honorary patron of the Canadian Chamber of Commerce in Macao.